 Emily Cucalon is an Italian-American artist whose works are created through varied printmaking processes.
 Her work explores the relationships between people, places, and memory and is simply exquisite.
 I was thrilled to discover her work through the Creative People in Florence community.
 Her collages often feature Florentine themes, and she has several limited-edition pieces in her online shop.

 Alanah is a talented English artist whose work focuses on personalized embroidery featuring all sorts of scenes from Florence.
 In our own house, we have the street corner by Via dello Sprone where we used to live embodied in one of her beautiful pieces.
 She loves to create these works of art for people all over the world who experienced that same feeling of ‘home’ when they came to Florence, as well as for people who just love this city, and those who have been lucky enough to get engaged or married here!
+I especially love this piece featuring a Giambologna masterpiece.

 For the Person with Kids